Grace-Amondi/myhospitali/README.md

     f) You should now be taken back to your Messages page.
 You should see a green alert message telling you that your message was successfully sent.
        If you do not see this, the message was not sent.
-HealthNet will tell you what part(s) of the form must be done.
+My Hospitali will tell you what part(s) of the form must be done.
 Retry steps d and e.

 11. Sending A Message - any user type